top of page

 (which I'm betting is probably the same answer that you, dear reader,

-had already figured out on your own right at the beginning of this section)
+had already figured out on your own at the beginning of this section)

-Larry was using some – or most – of the Mrs. Fowler dough on himself.
+Larry was using some – or most – of Mrs. Fowler dough on himself.

 No, Duh...Sherlock..